immunefi-team/Bounty_Boosts/Alchemix/31272 - [SC - Low] Approved user cant merge tokens not approved fo....md

 # Approved user can't merge tokens (not approved for all)

-Submitted on Wed May 15 2024 19:14:43 GMT-0400 (Atlantic Standard Time) by @OxAlix2 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 16th 2024 at 01:14:43 UTC by @OxAlix2 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31272